srikanya659qwe/Django-Students-Morning-03-08-2020/README.md

 #### Day-7 content:
 _________
    - 1.Created another project to implement bootstrap tags and styling to it
-   - 2.Bootstrap brief explanation, configuring in django project styling for it by uisng css and js
+   - 2.Bootstrap brief explanation, configuring in django project styling for it by using css and js
    - 3.Creation of user urls in userapp for creating the path within the app instead of admin urls
    - 4.For creating userapp urls we need to import some statements in admin app i.e., ```include()```
       - ex: